 Gather everything that you will need to complete the application.
 This includes answers to questions about your PTA and the program you plan to offer.
 It also includes some PTA records that you will need to submit.
 (These are all things you should have, like a budget for your event and a copy of your most recent bank statement and are detailed in the application.)

-Your application can be completed on paper or online.
+Your application can be completed on paper.
 Remember that you don’t need to write anything long or complicated.
-Just tell us what your PTA wants to do, explain why you think it’s important and share a few more things about your PTA.
+Just tell us what your PTA wants to do, explain why you think it’s important, and share a few more things about your PTA.
 Thanks for applying, and good luck!